Definition of Profit after tax

 PAT [C-D] | 11,200 |

-Therefore, PAT of the company during the previous financial year was $11,200.
-This profit after tax is generally available for distribution to the shareholders of the company.
+Therefore, the PAT of the company during the previous financial year was $11,200.
+This is generally available for distribution to the company’s shareholders.

 Profit After Tax in Balance Sheet

-When the profits are made by the company during any period, then each year these profits are stimulated from the company’s statement of profit and loss into its balance sheet.
-In the balance sheet, it is reflected as retained earnings in the head “Reserve and Surplus” under the equity section.
+When the company makes profits during any period, then each year, they are stimulated from its statement of profit and loss into its balance sheet.
+The balance sheet reflects retained earnings in the “Reserve and Surplus” head under the equity section.
 Thus, the amount of PAT is reported in the company’s balance sheet as retained earnings for the period.

 Advantages